sid-sangal/RealTime/README.md

 @Time Stamp: 3:45 pm The training has been started.

-@Time stamp: 5:12 pm Th etraining has reached step 980 wit hthe current loss value being 2.31.
+@Time stamp: 5:12 pm The training has reached step 980 wit hthe current loss value being 2.31.
 At the current pace, it would take approximately 5 more hours for the training to finish or the loss curve to reach an asymptotic behaviour.

+@Time stamp 6 pm.
+Accuracy; 90.29%